-A few places to check out on your self-guided walking tour of Iquitos include: the Iron House, which is said to have been designed by the one and only Gustav Eiffel (though there isn’t much evidence of that!); the (Former) Hotel Palace, which is covered in azulejos and was once one of the most luxurious hotels in all of Peru; and Iglesia Matriz, which is the main cathedral in Iquitos.
+One of the best things to do in Iquitos if you’re on a bit of a budget is to go on your very own self-guided walking tour.
+Some places to check out include the Iron House, which is said to have been designed by the one and only Gustav Eiffel (though there isn’t much evidence of that!); the (Former) Hotel Palace, which is covered in azulejos and was once one of the most luxurious hotels in all of Peru; and Iglesia Matriz, which is the main cathedral in Iquitos.

 Plaza de Armas is also worth checking out.
 It’s a tranquil place to enjoy some shade under a palm by day, but then it transforms into quite the lively hangout spot in the evening when vendors gather to sell balloons, flashing toys, and bubbles to a crowd of overly excited children.

 If you’re looking for some underrated or lesser-known things to do in Iquitos, you can visit the Manatee Rescue Centre just outside of town.

 The Amazonian manatee is a freshwater species of manatee which lives in the Amazon basin.
 Unfortunately, they are often hunted for their meat and also end up hurt by boat traffic.